lucaslacr/Nuxt3-Matomo/README.md

 # Nuxt3-Matomo
-Tutorial and code to add Matomo to a nuxt 3 project
+Tutorial and code to add Matomo to a nuxt 3 project (very easy)

 ## 1 add Vue Matomo
 in your terminal enter the following command